-PULSE (Pittsburgh Urban Leadership Service Experience) seeks a high-energy individual able to coordinate PULSE program and help develop a small-sized nonprofit organization as it grows.
+PULSE (Pittsburgh Urban Leadership Service Experience) seeks a high-energy individual able to coordinate PULSE’s operations and community engagement and help develop a small-sized nonprofit organization as it grows.
 This position is a unique opportunity to play a vital role in a dynamic, vibrant non-profit with a track record of success, proven impact model, strong mission, staff and board.

 PULSE cultivates a community of young servant leaders to transform Pittsburgh.
 PULSE invites talented university graduates to partner with Pittsburgh nonprofits for a year of service and leadership.
-Over the last twenty-two years, PULSE has invited about 250 young adults to partner with over 125 nonprofits, contributing some 400,000 hours of service to the city and its residents.
-To learn more about PULSE, visit us at www.pulsepittsburgh.org
+Since 1994, PULSE has invited about 375 young adults to partner with close to 200 nonprofits, contributing some 550,000 hours of service to the city and its residents.
+To learn more about PULSE, visit us at http://www.pulsepittsburgh.org.

-Position Summary: The Program Coordinator reports to the Executive Director of PULSE and is responsible for the organization’s consistent, high-quality execution of its program, with specific attention to mobilizing PULSE fellows into action in the community.
+Position Summary: The Operations and Community Manager reports to the Executive Director of PULSE and is responsible for the organization’s consistent, high-quality execution of PULSE operations and community engagement relationships.

 Below is an overview of responsibilities and duties for this position: